vuejs/v2.vuejs.org/src/v2/guide/comparison.md

 ### Native Rendering

-ReactNative enables you to write native-rendered apps for iOS and Android using the same React component model.
+React Native enables you to write native-rendered apps for iOS and Android using the same React component model.
 This is great in that as a developer, you can apply your knowledge of a framework across multiple platforms.
 On this front, Vue has an official collaboration with [Weex](https://alibaba.github.io/weex/), a cross-platform UI framework developed by Alibaba Group, which uses Vue as its JavaScript framework runtime.
-This means with Weex, you can use the same Vue component syntax to author components that can not only be rendered in the Browser, but also natively on iOS and Android!
+This means with Weex, you can use the same Vue component syntax to author components that can not only be rendered in the browser, but also natively on iOS and Android!

-At this moment, Weex is still in active development and is not as mature and battle-tested as ReactNative, but its development is driven by the production needs of the largest e-commerce business in the world, and the Vue team will also actively collaborate with the Weex team to ensure a smooth experience for Vue developers.
+At this moment, Weex is still in active development and is not as mature and battle-tested as React Native, but its development is driven by the production needs of the largest e-commerce business in the world, and the Vue team will also actively collaborate with the Weex team to ensure a smooth experience for Vue developers.

+Another option Vue developers will soon have is [NativeScript](https://www.nativescript.org/), via a [community-driven plugin](https://github.com/rigor789/nativescript-vue).

 ### With MobX

 MobX has become quite popular in the React community and it actually uses a nearly identical reactivity system to Vue.
 To a limited extent, the React + MobX workflow can be thought of as a more verbose Vue, so if you're using that combination and are enjoying it, jumping into Vue is probably the next logical step.

-## Angular 1
+## AngularJS (Angular 1)

-Some of Vue's syntax will look very similar to Angular (e.g. `v-if` vs `ng-if`).
-This is because there were a lot of things that Angular got right and these were an inspiration for Vue very early in its development.
-There are also many pains that come with Angular however, where Vue has attempted to offer a significant improvement.
+Some of Vue's syntax will look very similar to AngularJS (e.g. `v-if` vs `ng-if`).
+This is because there were a lot of things that AngularJS got right and these were an inspiration for Vue very early in its development.
+There are also many pains that come with AngularJS however, where Vue has attempted to offer a significant improvement.

 ### Complexity

-Vue is much simpler than Angular 1, both in terms of API and design.
-Learning enough to build non-trivial applications typically takes less than a day, which is not true for Angular 1.
+Vue is much simpler than AngularJS, both in terms of API and design.
+Learning enough to build non-trivial applications typically takes less than a day, which is not true for AngularJS.

 ### Flexibility and Modularity

-Angular 1 has strong opinions about how your applications should be structured, while Vue is a more flexible, modular solution.
-While this makes Vue more adaptable to a wide variety of projects, we also recognize that sometimes it's useful to have some decisions made for you, so that you can just get started coding.
+AngularJS has strong opinions about how your applications should be structured, while Vue is a more flexible, modular solution.
+While this makes Vue more adaptable to a wide variety of projects, we also recognize that sometimes it's useful to have some decisions made for you, so that you can just start coding.

-That's why we offer a [Webpack template](https://github.com/vuejs-templates/webpack) that can set you up within minutes, while also granting you access to advanced features such as hot module reloading, linting, CSS extraction, and much more.
+That's why we offer a [webpack template](https://github.com/vuejs-templates/webpack) that can set you up within minutes, while also granting you access to advanced features such as hot module reloading, linting, CSS extraction, and much more.

 ### Data binding

-Angular 1 uses two-way binding between scopes, while Vue enforces a one-way data flow between components.
+AngularJS uses two-way binding between scopes, while Vue enforces a one-way data flow between components.
 This makes the flow of data easier to reason about in non-trivial applications.

 ### Directives vs Components

 Vue has a clearer separation between directives and components.
 Directives are meant to encapsulate DOM manipulations only, while components are self-contained units that have their own view and data logic.
-In Angular, there's a lot of confusion between the two.
+In AngularJS, there's a lot of confusion between the two.

 ### Performance

 Vue has better performance and is much, much easier to optimize because it doesn't use dirty checking.
-Angular 1 becomes slow when there are a lot of watchers, because every time anything in the scope changes, all these watchers need to be re-evaluated again.
+AngularJS becomes slow when there are a lot of watchers, because every time anything in the scope changes, all these watchers need to be re-evaluated again.
 Also, the digest cycle may have to run multiple times to "stabilize" if some watcher triggers another update.
-Angular users often have to resort to esoteric techniques to get around the digest cycle, and in some situations, there's simply no way to optimize a scope with many watchers.
+AngularJS users often have to resort to esoteric techniques to get around the digest cycle, and in some situations, there's no way to optimize a scope with many watchers.

 Vue doesn't suffer from this at all because it uses a transparent dependency-tracking observation system with async queueing - all changes trigger independently unless they have explicit dependency relationships.

-Interestingly, there are quite a few similarities in how Angular 2 and Vue are addressing these Angular 1 issues.
+Interestingly, there are quite a few similarities in how Angular and Vue are addressing these AngularJS issues.

-## Angular 2
+## Angular (Formerly known as Angular 2)

-We have a separate section for Angular 2 because it really is a completely new framework.
+We have a separate section for the new Angular because it really is a completely different framework from AngularJS.
 For example, it features a first-class component system, many implementation details have been completely rewritten, and the API has also changed quite drastically.

 ### TypeScript

-While Angular 1 could be used for smaller applications, Angular 2 has shifted focus to best facilitate large enterprise applications.
-As part of this, it almost requires TypeScript, which can be very useful for developers that desire the type safety of languages such as Java and C#.

-Vue is also well-suited to [enterprise environments](https://github.com/vuejs/awesome-vue#enterprise-usage) and can even be used with TypeScript via our [official typings](https://github.com/vuejs/vue/tree/dev/types) and [user-contributed decorators](https://github.com/itsFrank/vue-typescript), though it's definitely optional in our case.
+Angular essentially requires using TypeScript, given that almost all its documentation and learning resources are TypeScript-based.
+TypeScript has its benefits - static type checking can be very useful for large-scale applications, and can be a big productivity boost for developers with backgrounds in Java and C#.

+However, not everyone wants to use TypeScript.
+In many smaller-scale use cases, introducing a type system may result in more overhead than productivity gain.
+In those cases you'd be better off going with Vue instead, since using Angular without TypeScript can be challenging.

+Finally, although not as deeply integrated with TypeScript as Angular is, Vue also offers [official typings](https://github.com/vuejs/vue/tree/dev/types) and [official decorator](https://github.com/vuejs/vue-class-component) for those who wish to use TypeScript with Vue.
+We are also actively collaborating with the TypeScript and VSCode teams at Microsoft to improve the TS/IDE experience for Vue + TS users.

 ### Size and Performance

 In terms of performance, both frameworks are exceptionally fast and there isn't enough data from real world use cases to make a verdict.
-However if you are determined to see some numbers, Vue 2.0 seems to be ahead of Angular 2 according to this [3rd party benchmark](http://stefankrause.net/js-frameworks-benchmark4/webdriver-ts/table.html).
+However if you are determined to see some numbers, Vue 2.0 seems to be ahead of Angular according to this [3rd party benchmark](http://stefankrause.net/js-frameworks-benchmark4/webdriver-ts/table.html).

-Size wise, although Angular 2 with offline compilation and tree-shaking is able to get its size down considerably, a full-featured Vue 2.0 with compiler included (23kb) is still lighter than a tree-shaken bare-bone example of Angular 2 (50kb).
-And do note the Angular 2 app's size is small due to tree-shaking, which removes code for features that you are not using.
-It will eventually grow back to its actual size as you import and use more features from the framework.
+Recent versions of Angular, with [AOT compilation](https://en.wikipedia.org/wiki/Ahead-of-time_compilation) and [tree-shaking](https://en.wikipedia.org/wiki/Tree_shaking), have been able to get its size down considerably.
+However, a full-featured Vue 2 project with Vuex + Vue Router included (~30KB gzipped) is still significantly lighter than an out-of-the-box, AOT-compiled application generated by `angular-cli` (~130KB gzipped).

 ### Flexibility

-Vue is much less opinionated than Angular 2, offering official support for a variety of build systems, with no restrictions on how you structure your application.
+Vue is much less opinionated than Angular, offering official support for a variety of build systems, with no restrictions on how you structure your application.
 Many developers enjoy this freedom, while some prefer having only one Right Way to build any application.

 ### Learning Curve

 To get started with Vue, all you need is familiarity with HTML and ES5 JavaScript (i.e. plain JavaScript).
 With these basic skills, you can start building non-trivial applications within less than a day of reading [the guide](./).

-Angular 2's learning curve is much steeper.
-Even without TypeScript, their [Quickstart guide](https://angular.io/docs/js/latest/quickstart.html) starts out with an app that uses ES2015 JavaScript, NPM with 18 dependencies, 4 files, and over 3,000 words to explain it all - just to say Hello World.
-It wouldn't be an exaggeration to say that [Vue's Hello World](https://jsfiddle.net/chrisvfritz/50wL7mdz/) is a little bit simpler.
-Maybe because of that, we don't even need to dedicate a whole page in the guide to it.
+Angular's learning curve is much steeper.
+The API surface of the framework is huge and as a user you will need to familiarize yourself with a lot more concepts before getting productive.
+The complexity of Angular is largely due to its design goal of targeting only large, complex applications - but that does make the framework a lot more difficult for less-experienced developers to pick up.

 ## Ember

 Ember is a full-featured framework that is designed to be highly opinionated.
 It provides a lot of established conventions and once you are familiar enough with them, it can make you very productive.
 However, it also means the learning curve is high and flexibility suffers.
 It's a trade-off when you try to pick between an opinionated framework and a library with a loosely coupled set of tools that work together.
 The latter gives you more freedom but also requires you to make more architectural decisions.

-That said, it would probably make a better comparison between Vue core and Ember's [templating](https://guides.emberjs.com/v2.7.0/templates/handlebars-basics/) and [object model](https://guides.emberjs.com/v2.7.0/object-model/) layers:
+That said, it would probably make a better comparison between Vue core and Ember's [templating](https://guides.emberjs.com/v2.10.0/templates/handlebars-basics/) and [object model](https://guides.emberjs.com/v2.10.0/object-model/) layers:

 - Vue provides unobtrusive reactivity on plain JavaScript objects and fully automatic computed properties.
 In Ember, you need to wrap everything in Ember Objects and manually declare dependencies for computed properties.

 - Vue's template syntax harnesses the full power of JavaScript expressions, while Handlebars' expression and helper syntax is intentionally quite limited in comparison.

-- Performance-wise, Vue outperforms Ember by a fair margin, even after the latest Glimmer engine update in Ember 2.0.
+- Performance-wise, Vue outperforms Ember [by a fair margin](https://rawgit.com/krausest/js-framework-benchmark/master/webdriver-ts/table.html), even after the latest Glimmer engine update in Ember 2.x.
 Vue automatically batches updates, while in Ember you need to manually manage run loops in performance-critical situations.

 ## Knockout